AstroMined/debtonator/README.md

 - SQLAlchemy for ORM
 - Alembic for migrations

-### Frontend (Planned)
+### Frontend
+- React with TypeScript
+- Vite for build tooling
+- Jest and React Testing Library
-- React for UI
+- ESLint and Prettier for code quality
+- Mobile-responsive design
 - Real-time calculations
-- Mobile-responsive design
-- Clear financial visualization

 ## API Documentation